SIOP Organizational Frontiers Book Series

 SIOP Organizational Frontiers Series Editorial Board

-Hannes Zacher, Leipzig University
+Hannes Zacher, Leipzig University, Germany

-Hannes Zacher is Professor of Work and Organizational Psychology at Leipzig University in Germany.
+Hannes Zacher is professor of Work and Organizational Psychology at Leipzig University in Germany.
 He previously held academic positions in Australia and the Netherlands.
 In his research program, he investigates aging at work, career development, occupational health and well-being, and proactive work behavior.
 His research is well-supported by competitive grants and funding from industry partners.
 He has published his work in top-tier international outlets, including American Psychologist, Journal of Applied Psychology, and Psychology and Aging.

 Jessie Zhan is an associate professor and area coordinator for the Organizational Behaviour and Human Resource Management Department at Wilfrid Laurier University.
 Dr. Zhan’s research interests include work stress and well-being, age in the workplace, older worker employment and retirement, emotion and emotion regulation at work, and work–nonwork interface.
 Dr. Zhan serves as an associate editor at Work, Aging and Retirement, and serves on the editorial boards of the Journal of Applied Psychology, Journal of Business and Psychology, Journal of Organizational Behavior, and Occupational Health Science.